yingweiwo

 Biological Half-Life

-In patients with normal renal and hepatic function, the plasma half-life of nifedipine is about 2 hours when administered as conventional capsules, and about 7 hours when administered as extended-release tablets (Adalat CC).
+The terminal elimination half-life of nifedipine is approximately 2 hours.
+For patients with normal renal and liver function, the plasma half-life of nifedipine is approximately 2 hours when taken in regular capsule form and approximately 7 hours when taken in extended-release tablets (Adalat CC).

 Toxicity/Toxicokinetics